REGISTER OR CONFIRM

 Project 2025 is a manifesto that seeks to undermine our progress, dismantle democracy, and take us back to a time when we did not have a vote or a voice.
 We must fight, we must advocate - we must vote - to ensure that Project 2025 does not become our reality.
 For more information: https://naacp.org/campaigns/our-2025 |

-Click each logo/image above for more information.
+Click logo/image above for more information.

 |